 Adoption and Changes to the Equipment Rules of Sailing

-29.1 In addition to Regulation 29.1.1 to 29.1.2, the Equipment Committee is responsible for advising and making recommendations to the Council regarding The Equipment Rules of Sailing (ERS) and the various related subjects with which the ERS are concerned, which include but are not limited to certification control, certification and equipment inspection including sailing instructions concerning equipment inspection, and rules observance.
+29.1 In addition to Regulation 29.1.1 to 29.1.2, the Equipment Rules Sub-committee is responsible for making, amending, interpreting and revoking the Equipment Rules of Sailing (incluing all ancillary documents).
+Under Article 38.4, the Board may review or change the Committee’s decision within fourteen days of it being notified to the Board.

-29.1.1 The Equipment Rules of Sailing shall be adopted or changed only by the Equipment Committee or by Council acting in accordance Regulation 29.2.
+29.1.1 The Equipment Rules of Sailing shall be adopted or changed only by Equipment Rules Sub-committee acting in accordance Regulation 29.2.
 Changes to the ERS shall be put into effect only every four years, effective as of 1 January of the year following the year in which the Olympic Sailing Competition is held.
 Regulation 29.1.2 contains exceptions to this policy.

-29.1.2 In exception to Regulation 29.1.1, any change to the Equipment Rules of Sailing of clear necessity or pressing importance may be made effective for any designated date by a 75% vote cast in favour of the change by the Equipment Committee and with the approval of the Board.
+29.1.2 In exception to Regulation 29.1.1, any change to the Equipment Rules of Sailing of clear necessity or pressing importance may be made effective for any designated date by a 75% vote cast in favour of the change by Equipment Rules Sub-committee.
 The Executive Office shall promptly report any action taken under this regulation to all Member National Authorities

 Procedure for changing the Equipment Rules of Sailing